 Hilton Columbus Downtown

-Visit the Events page for full schedule of upcoming OPAA activities.
+Visit our Events page for a calendar of upcoming OPAA activities.

 OPAA Member Profile:

 Seneca County Prosecutor

 Derek W. DeVine was recently re-elected to his third term as Seneca County Prosecuting Attorney.
 DeVine served as an assistant prosecutor from 1994-1999 and was in private practice from 2000-2008.
 He was first elected county prosecutor in 2008.
 The Seneca County Prosecutor’s Office continues to be an active member of the Seneca County METRICH Task Force.
 METRICH is a nine (9) county and forty (40) community decentralized task force promoting a community policing philosophy for drug trafficking and other serious crimes.
 In 2016, after a lengthy investigation by the local METRICH officers, DeVine successfully prosecuted a drug trafficker and forfeited a duplex completely renovated with drug trafficking proceeds.

 DeVine has served as special prosecutor for several other counties including Sandusky County, Wyandot County, and most recently Hancock County.
 He is also a member of the Ohio Criminal Sentencing Commission since his 2014 appointment by Governor John Kasich.
 The Ohio Criminal Sentencing Commission brings together parties with an interest in criminal sentencing to provide meaningful review of proposed legislation and to seek creative answers for Ohio’s criminal justice system.